Computational Complexity Evaluation of Neural Network Applications in Signal Processing: Conclusion

 \section{Conclusion}

-In this work, we described the systematic approach for how to evaluate the computational complexity in terms of the three metrics (noticing that the fourth one, the number of logic gates, is hardware dependent and cannot be calculated without referring to a particular setup): the number of real multiplications (RM), the number of bit operations (BOP), and the number of additions and bit shifts (NABS); this itemization implies that we are gradually changing from the software to hardware level.
-The introduction of such detailed metrics has offered us an opportunity to establish a baseline for the complexity calculation in a more consistent way, depending on the purpose.
-We investigated the computation of RM, BOP, and NABS in feed-forward and recurrent layers, addressing, namely, a dense layer, a 1D-convolutional layer, a vanilla RNN, LSTM, GRU, and ESN architectures in rather general form.
+In this study, we explore various methods for creating neural network equalizers with lower complexity in the training, inference, and hardware synthesis stages.
+To gauge the effectiveness of these techniques, we introduce primary metrics for evaluating NN complexity during both training and inference.
+During training, factors such as the number of trainable parameters, total training time, the product of epochs and batches, data parallelism, and the number of operational ranges should be considered.
+Moving to the inference phase, which is the heart of the real-time operation, we proposed a detailed breakdown of computational complexity into three hardware-agnostic measures: number of real multiplications (RM), number of bit operations (BOP), and number of additions and bit shifts (NABS).
+This granular approach provides a clear picture of complexity as we transition from software to hardware levels.
+Notably, the fourth metric, the number of logic gates, is hardware-dependent and requires specific setup information for calculation.
+The introduction of these detailed metrics allows us to establish a consistent baseline for complexity calculation, catering to varied purposes.
+We investigate the computation of RM, BOP, and NABS across various NN layers, including dense layers, 1D-convolutional layers, vanilla RNNs, LSTMs, GRUs, and ESN architectures in a general form.

-First, we evaluated the RM metric showing how complexity evolves when changing different hyper-parameters of each NN layer.
-Specifically, for the recurrent layers, as it was actually expected, the LSTM has the highest complexity among the examined NNs, because of RNN's architecture featuring different types of gates; moreover, the LSTM complexity grows dramatically with the rise of the number of hidden units.
-The least complex recurrent architecture is the vanilla RNN.
-For all recurrent networks, the most complexity-impactful hyper-parameter is the number of hidden units, followed by the number of time steps; the size of the input vector is the least influential.
-Here, we note that the dense layer is the NN layer type that is the cheapest in terms of complexity, because it is just a matrix multiplication, while all other layers imply a more complex processing procedure.
+Our evaluation of the RM metric shows how complexity evolves with changes in different hyperparameters for each NN layer.
+Notably, LSTM exhibits the highest complexity among recurrent layers due to its architecture featuring different gates, with complexity escalating significantly with increased hidden units.
+Vanilla RNN emerges as the least complex recurrent architecture.
+For all recurrent networks, the most impactful hyperparameter on complexity is the number of hidden units, followed by the number of time steps, while the size of the input vector has the least influence.
+The dense layer stands out as the most economical in complexity due to its simple matrix multiplication.